amorilia/buildenv/README.rst

-Buildenv is batch script used to setting up a build environment on Windows.
+Buildenv is batch script used to set up a build environment on Windows.

 Installation
 ============